 This is the Butter Market in the heart of Canterbury.
 It is the main entrance to Canterbury Cathedral.

 Faversham is situated on the north Kent coast in between Sittingbourne and Whitstable.
 It has a market in the town centre on Tuesdays, Fridays, Saturday and sometimes on a Sunday.

-It is well-known for its historical pubs and a picturesque creek with restaurants either side.
+It is well-known for its historical pubs that often host live music (from Kent-based bands) and a picturesque creek with restaurants either side.

 This is Leeds Castle near Maidstone.
 It is a Grade 1 listed building since 1952.
 A castle has been on the site since 1086.

 In the 13th century it came into the hands of King Edward I; in the 16th century, Henry VIII used it as a place for his first wife, Catherine of Aragon to live.
 The castle today dates mostly from the 19th century and is built on islands in a lake formed by the River Len to the east of the village of Leeds.